aybkao/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  xkcd finder

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  For people who want to reference xkcd often.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  For xkcd fans we all have the one xkcd comic at the tip of our tongue but we don't know how to find it.
+This app helps!

 ## Problem ##
   > Describe the problem your product solves.